 40 DAYS FOR LIFE PRAYER CAMPAIGN TO END THE INJUSTICE OF ABORTION

 40 Days for Life is an internationally coordinated 365-day campaign that aims to end abortion locally through prayer and fasting, community outreach, and a peaceful all-day vigil in front of abortion businesses.
 Join with pro-lifers in prayer across our nation and worldwide as we pray for the end of abortion in our local community.

-The following links will take you outside of this website to expand your knowledge on current local and national issues that support respect for life.
+The following links will take you outside of this websites to expand your knowledge on current local and national issues that support respect for life.

 Pregnancy Assistance Resources

 Plattsburgh Pregnancy Center

 New Yorkers for Constitutional Freedoms

 Frederick Douglas Foundation of New York

 Americans United for Life

 My Faith Votes